amrajon/VAMS/README.md

 The methodology I used to develop my system is RAD (Rapid Application Development).

-I used ASP:NET as the framework and C# (C-Sharp) as the language and it is deployed on IIS server.
+I used ASP.NET as the framework and C# (C-Sharp) as the language and it is deployed on IIS server.